nicolasdespres/pyloc/README.rst

 Release notes
 =============

 See the corresponding tag annotation.
-After cloning you can do:
+After cloning you can do for instance:

 .. code:: bash